telerik/blazor-docs/components/combobox/filter.md

 To enable filtering, set the `Filterable` parameter to `true`.

-The filter operator is `contains`, it looks in the `TextField`, and filtering is reset when the dropdown closes.
+Filtering ignores casing and the default filter operator is `contains`.
+Filtering looks in the `TextField`, and the filter is reset when the dropdown closes.
+You can choose a different operator through the `FilterOperator` parameter that takes a member of the `Telerik.Blazor.StringFilterOperator` enum.

 >caption Filtering in the ComboBox